Updated March 15, 2023

 - If somebody wants to have more than one analytics tool at their disposal i.e. wants to check if there are any discrepancies between reporting in Google Analytics and other platforms.

-- Those who are seeking features that GA doesn’t have – after all, different organization could have different needs.
+- Those who are seeking features that GA doesn’t have – after all, different organizations could have different needs.

 Below is the top 11 comparison between Google Analytics and Piwik:

 Key Differences Between Google Analytics and Piwik

 Now that we have seen the comparison table with essential Differences Between Google Analytics vs Piwik, here we shall be focusing on key features that each tool provides.
 Hence comparison here is more in terms of functional specifications rather than the technical specifications.

 Key features of Google Analytics are as below:

 - Campaign Management: Traffic